Immortale-dev/QTest/README.md

 ### "ONLY" rule
 If you are going to use `DESCRIBE_ONLY` or `IT_ONLY` macros, don't forget to put `#define TEST_ONLY_RULE` before the `#include "qtest.hpp"`

+____

+### "SCENARIO" macroses
+Due to recent changes in C++ (2 y.o. actually, lol) it is not permitted anymore to use default-capture lambda functions in non-local scope, so I had to define additional macroses to make everything works again.
+Now, you MUST put all your `DESCIBE` macros between `SCENARIO_START` and `SCENARIO_END` macroses.

 ## More